The Hardest Day: KG 1 and KG 76 hit Kenley, Biggin Hill and West Malling

-Large-scale Ju 87 operations
+Ju 87 operations

 German build up

-Hugo Sperrle's Luftflotte 3 ordered his dive bomber units to begin operations against the radar stations and airfields on the southern coast of Britain.
+Hugo Sperrle, the commander of Luftflotte 3 gave orders for dive bomber units to attack radar stations and airfields on the southern coast of England.
 The targets on the afternoon of 18 August were RAF Ford, RAF Thorney Island and Gosport, all belonging to the Fleet Air Arm or Coastal Command.
 Included in the target selection was the radar station at Poling, West Sussex, near Littlehampton.

-Reconnaissance by Junkers Ju 86 aircraft produced only high altitude and poor resolution photographs from which the aircraft on the ground could not be identified properly, and the Germans mistakenly believed the facilities to be fighter airfields, but none of them belonged to Fighter Command.
+Reconnaissance by Junkers Ju 86 aircraft produced only high altitude and poor resolution photographs from which the aircraft on the ground could not be identified properly; the Germans mistakenly believed the facilities to be fighter airfields.
 Gosport housed a torpedo development unit, Thorney Island housed No. 59 Squadron RAF and No. 235 Squadron RAF with Bristol Blenheims assigned to RAF Coastal Command.
 Ford was a naval air station and housed No. 829 Squadron Fleet Air Arm which was working up with Fairey Albacore aircraft at the time.
 These targets were given to Sturzkampfgeschwader 77 (StG 77 or Dive Bombing Wing 77).
 The Geschwader committed 109 Junkers Ju 87 Stuka dive-bombers to the raid.
 It was the largest concentration of Ju 87s to operate over Britain to date.

-I./StG 77 were to strike at Thorney Island with 28 Ju 87s; 28 II./StG 77 were assigned to Ford; and 31 III./StG 77 Ju 87s were to destroy Poling radar station.
+I./StG 77 were to strike at Thorney Island with 28 Ju 87s; 28 II./StG 77 were assigned to Ford and 31 III./StG 77 Ju 87s were to destroy Poling radar station.
 A fourth unit, Sturzkampfgeschwader 3 (StG 3 or Dive Bombing Wing 3), sent 22 Ju 87s to attack Gosport.
-The dive-bombers were supported by 157 Bf 109s; 70 from JG 27; 32 from JG 53 acting as close escort; and 55 from JG 2 which was to sweep the Portsmouth area in advance of the main raid independently.
-The Ju 87s were based around Caen, too far away for the attacks.
-So in the morning the Stukas were moved into closer airfields around Cherbourg, right on the Channel coast.
-There, fuel tanks were filled, bombs loaded, and crews given a final briefing.
+The dive-bombers were supported by 157 Bf 109s, 70 from JG 27, 32 from JG 53 acting as close escort and 55 from JG 2 which was to sweep the Portsmouth area in advance of the main raid independently.
+The Ju 87s were based around Caen, too far away for the attacks and in the morning the Stukas were moved into closer airfields around Cherbourg, on the Channel coast.
+The bombers were re-fuelled, bombs loaded and crews given a final briefing.